PrivateSky/whys/README.md

 "whys" module provides a novel method for tracking errors and for tracking execution of complex asynchrounous Java Script (node.js code).
  This library is created for helping debugging of complex SwarmESB systems but it can be used in other projects.

 The why module works by adding a 'why' function the the Function prototype.
-Basically for every call of an "important" function you can explain why that function gets called.
+Basically for every call of an "important" function you can explain why that function get called.

 ##Usage:
  Somewhere in your project do a